Anne and her berries.

 In 2012, Agriberry Farm was awarded a USDA grant to help develop “added-value” products in addition to what is sold fresh at markets and via the CSA program.In April 2013 the kitchen at the new building received certification from VDACS, and became the site for producing all of Agriberry’s jams and other value-added items.
 The multi-year value-added product grant has enabled the Geyers to hire additional local workers and to explore a variety of fruit preservation, processing and sales opportunities, such as jams, sauces, frozen and dehydrated fruit, and more.
 Click here to learn more about Agriberry Farm’s Value-Added Products.

 Anne and Chuck began construction of a family home on the property in the Fall of 2013.
 They continue to explore opportunities to purchase or lease additional land in the area.
 The family remains deeply grateful for the ongoing support of their loyal customers and the USDA grant programs.

 Anne and Chuck have pledged to tell the truth about the food they provide, including its source and farm practices.
 They are also dedicated to doing everything they can to make their customers happy, being good stewards of their land, and being responsible members of the local farming and business community.
 Please let them know of any comments, suggestions or concerns you may have about Agriberry Farm.

 Anne, Chuck and Pierson Geyer are active locally, regionally and nationally in many farming associations and organizations.
 These involvements help them to stay up-to-date on the best, most sustainable production practices and help them strengthen their relationships with other like-minded farmers.
 In addition, Anne is actively involved with area schools and youth programs, and she is a frequent speaker about farming, marketing and the business of farming.

-Agriberry Farm’s Woodberry Farm site is located near the Pamunkey River, along Hanover County’s historic River Road, about 2 miles from Route 301 (Chaymberlayne Ave.)
-Agriberry’s original fields at The McGhee family’s Grainfield Farm are several miles south (toward Route 360) near the site of Hanovertown,
+Agriberry Farm’s Woodberry Farm site is located along Hanover County’s historic River Road, about 3 miles from Route 301 (Chaymberlayne Ave.)
+Agriberry’s original leased fields, still in production at the McGhee family’s Grainfield Farm, are 5 miles south (toward Route 360) near the site of Hanovertown,

-Agriberry Farm may be visited by appointment and does not offer pick-your-own or retail sales at the farm.
+Agriberry Farm is open by appointment.
+The farm does not offer pick-your-own or retail sales from the farm.